 Daily Leadership Thought #149 – Everyone Needs Downtime

 Everyone needs downtime.
 Even extreme extroverts must recharge occasionally.
 It is too much work to be “on” all the time.
-It is also not healthy to be constantly over stimulated.
+It is also not healthy to be constantly overstimulated.
 There is no shortage of options on how you spend your time, especially if you have a job with any real responsibility and/or have children.
-However, I encourage you to force yourself to find some quiet time with minimal distractions to give your brain a rest and allow it to focus on fewer things.
+However, I encourage you to make time for quiet moments with minimal distractions, allowing your brain to rest and focus on fewer things.

-It feels like most of us are constantly in a hyperactive mode whether it is at home or at work.
+It feels like most of us are constantly in a hyperactive state, whether at home or at work.
 Despite what we may think, multitasking doesn’t work very well.
 Life should not just be about getting things done and then moving on to the next item on the list.

 I urge you to ask yourself the following questions: